-Dispersal is the process by which the Home Office moves an asylum seeker to accommodation outside London and the South East, to specified local authority areas across the UK.
+Dispersal is the process by which the Home Office moves destitute asylum seekers to specified local authority areas across the UK.
 They are first moved to initial accommodation while their application for asylum support is processed.
 Once the application has been processed and approved they are moved on to dispersal accommodation.

 In August 2018 a taskforce, which included Glasgow City Council, the Scottish Government, the Scottish Refugee Council, COSLA, the Home Office and Glasgow and West of Scotland Housing Forum, was set up amid concerns about planned evictions of refused asylum seekers in the city.
-The lock changes have now been paused by Serco, while two legal challenges are heard in court.
+The evictions process is currently being challenged through the courts.

-The recommendations were contained in a taskforce closing report (published March 2019) and were accepted by all partners, with a commitment from the Home Office to look at each one to determine what can be agreed and implemented.
+The taskforce, as well as concurrent discussions at a UK level, explored ways in which the relationship between local authorities, the Home Office and their contractors can be recalibrated - to create more of a partnership approach and improve information sharing.
+The taskforce made a series of recommendations which were contained in a taskforce closing report (published March 2019).
+These were accepted by all partners, with a commitment from the Home Office to look at each one to determine what can be agreed and implemented.

 Read our latest political papers on asylum dispersal HERE.